Skip to main content

 How much does open-heart surgery cost without insurance?

-Heart disease is among the most expensive health conditions in the U.S. You will likely face high costs whether you have surgery or receive medication treatment.
+Heart disease is among the most expensive health conditions in the U.S. You will likely face high costs whether you have bypass surgery or other medical treatment.
 Without insurance, open-heart surgery costs might range from less than $30,000 to $200,000 or more depending on the procedure.

 A 2024 study of more than 500 U.S. hospitals found that CABG prices ranged from $57,240 to $75,047.